Stephen-Adom/tip-calculator/README.md

 ## 📖 Project Overview <a name="about-project"></a>

-A full responsive javascript app which calculates tip amount for various percentages of the cost of the service, and also provides a total amount that includes the tip
+The tip calculator app project is a mobile-first web-based application that helps users quickly and accurately calculate tips.
+Built using JavaScript, the project offers a simple and user-friendly interface.
+Users can input the total cost of the meal and select a percentage tip to calculate the total tip amount and the final cost of the meal.
+The application also features a split bill option, which allows users to divide the total cost of the meal among multiple people.
+The project is optimized for mobile devices, making it easy for users to access and use the application on their smartphones or tablets.

 ### Screenshot